 United has gathered and interpreted available geologic data in the project area and refined their existing groundwater flow model to include solute transport and refined aquifer layering.
 As part of a Proposition 1 planning grant, various scenarios for project scale, well locations and distribution of product water were completed in 2021.
-Initial modeling indicates pumping 3,500 acre-feet per year (AFY) can prevent further inland intrusion, and larger projects are likely feasible.
+Initial modeling indicates pumping 3,500 acre-feet per year (AFY) can mitigate inland intrusion in the Upper Aquifer System, and larger projects are likely feasible.